SMART-MARKERTING/mykoal/replit.md

-# Mykoal DeShazo - Investor Property Financing Platform
+# Mykoal DeShazo - Business Portfolio Website

 ## Overview
-This is a modern full-stack investor property financing website built with React, Express, and PostgreSQL.
-The application provides loan calculation tools, property financing information, contact forms, and quote request functionality.
-It's designed to help Mykoal DeShazo showcase his investor financing services and capture leads from potential clients.
+This is a modern Linktree-style business portfolio website built with React, Express, and PostgreSQL.
+The application serves as a central hub for Mykoal DeShazo's various business ventures, featuring direct links to his websites and social media platforms.
+It's designed as a professional landing page that consolidates all of his business activities in one clean, mobile-first interface.

 ## System Architecture